Abílio Azevedo.

 window.addEventListener('click', instance.myOnClick)

-The myOnClick function of the instance object will be triggered in the future and will inherit the "this" of window, as the addEventListener is part of the window context.
-Therefore, the "name" property will not exist and we will have an "undefined" result.
+The myOnClick function of the instance object will be triggered in the future and will inherit the this from window, because addEventListener is part of the window context.
+Therefore, the name property will not exist, and we'll get an "undefined" result.

 window.addEventListener('click', instance.myOnClick.bind(instance))

-This works for class cases, objects and especially for when you need to convert a callback to Promise in Node.js, something like:
+This works for cases involving classes, objects, and, most importantly, when you need to convert a callback to a Promise in Node.js, something like:

 await util.promisify(fs.write.bind(fs))(...args)